tonytongqingwu/apython/README.md

 ## If you have issue of installation, or running message like:
 `ModuleNotFoundError: No module named ‘google.protobuf’`

+Check `which python3`, `which python3.10`, `which pip3`, make sure brew installed python3.10.
+EX.
+`/opt/homebrew/bin/python3.10` and `/opt/homebrew/bin/pip3`.

+If python3 is not brew installed, run all scripts use `python3.10`.
+EX. `python3.10 stress.py`.
+`python3.10 setup.py install`

 Follow steps to fix:
 1. install python 3.10.8 https://www.python.org/downloads/release/python-3108/
 2. Go to new script folder